AlecAivazis/survey/README.md

 A library for building interactive and accessible prompts on terminals supporting ANSI escape sequences.

+⚠️ This project is no longer maintained.
+For an alternative, please check out: https://github.com/charmbracelet/bubbletea ⚠️

+Hey everyone!
+I finally came to terms with the fact that I can no longer dedicate enough time to keep this library alive.
+This project outgrew my wildest expectations and was such a great experience.
+If someone else wants to take over maintainence, please reach out

 <img width="550" src="https://thumbs.gfycat.com/VillainousGraciousKouprey-size_restricted.gif"/>

 ```go
 package main